AbdullahMo5/FixEngineDev/README.md

 Open Build menu and click on build solution (or press ctl+B)
 6) Open appsettubgs.json file
 -> under DefaultConnection -> change the user and password to the user and password of the local mysql database
+7) Install EF Core migration tools: https://learn.microsoft.com/en-us/ef/core/cli/
-7) Run migration:
+8) Run migration:
 open Tools -> click on NuGet Package Manager -> click on package manager console
-8) In the package manager console type command and hit enter (Need to be only done once):
+9) In the package manager console type command and hit enter (Need to be only done once):
 Update-database
-9) Click on the green Play button on press F5 button to run the application
+10) Click on the green Play button on press F5 button to run the application
-10) Once the backend runs successfully it will open swagger ui page.
+11) Once the backend runs successfully it will open swagger ui page.
-11) Scroll down to the User section and click on /api/Create (Need to be only done once) -> Click on try it out button
+12) Scroll down to the User section and click on /api/Create (Need to be only done once) -> Click on try it out button
 -> In the request body, enter email, firstname, lastname, password, confirm password.
 This will create an account that can be used to login